Is quitting smoking giving you the blues?

-Looking after your mental health when quitting smoking
+Looking after your mental health when quitting

+Be prepared for how you will cope with the withdrawal period.
 Before you quit, identify the stressful situations that normally prompt you to smoke.
 Have a plan for different actions you could take in these situations, that could reduce your stress, without reaching for a smoke.

 Healthy body, healthy mind

 We all know the benefits of exercise are pretty massive.
 This is especially important when you’re quitting smoking.
 It will keep you occupied, and give your brain chemistry the boost it needs while going though withdrawal.
 Even a brisk walk once a day can be a huge help.

 Have a plan for how you’re going to spend your day.
 It’s important to get up and out of the house, and this can be a big help on days when you’re feeling a bit low.